xpdAcq/xpdAcq/_sources/quickstart.rst.txt

         yield from count_with_calib([detector] + list(dets), 5, calibration_md=waxs_calib)
         yield from bps.mv(motor, 100.)
         yield from count_with_calib([detector] + list(dets), 5, calibration_md=saxs_calib)

+We need to be caution here when we use this function.
+The `glbl['auto_load_calib']` will be turned to `False` when the plan is running and then turned back to the former value.
+If there are other plans using the `glbl`, it will cause unexpected behavior.

 If we are using two detectors `far_field_det` and `near_field_det` instead of moving one detector, we can write our step like below.